Master Quality Authenticated: History

 On November 9, 2022, MQA announced a new product called MQair, which is a hi-res wireless audio codec.
 Coinciding with the announcement, the Japan Audio Society (JAS) also released a statement certifying MQair with the "Hi-Res AUDIO WIRELESS" logo.
 MQair is the fourth codec to receive this, alongside LC3plus, LHDC and LDAC.
 MQAir is also known by the technical name SCL6 which stands for the sixth generation of scalable codec developed by MQA.
 MQair is agnostic and can handle files from almost any music streaming service.
 It can unfold regular MQA files and regular PCM music files.
 The technology supports both MQA and PCM audio up to stereo 384 kHz, with the encoded data rate able to be scaled seamlessly from 20 Mbit/s to below 200 kbit/s.
 This makes MQair suitable for use over Bluetooth, Ultra-Wideband (UWB) and Wi-Fi.
 MQair can be enabled via a firmware update on existing headphones, scales in realtime and works up to 10 meters.
 MQAir was subsequently renamed AIRIA.

 On 3 April 2023, MQA Limited, the company behind MQA had gone into administration.
 The primary streaming service providing MQA format music, Tidal, subsequently began offering high-resolution PCM in addition to MQA in their HiFi Plus tier.

 On 19 September 2023, Lenbrook acquired MQA Limited's assets.

-As of 24 July 2024, Tidal streaming service dropped support of MQA in favor of PCM-FLAC, a lossless and open source format.
+As of 24 July 2024, Tidal streaming service dropped support of MQA in favor of FLAC, a lossless and open source format.

-On 1 January 2025, it was reported that Lenbrook plans to create a new streaming service which will offer only MQA-encoded music and it is expected to be launched in May of 2025.
+On 1 January 2025, it was reported that Lenbrook plans to create a new streaming service which will offer only MQA-encoded music, by then projected to be launched in May of 2025.
+By 2026, mqa.co.uk redirects to a new website promising a new audio codec in addition to MQA.